 - Develop a culture of open conversation and willingness to accept internal critiques and challenges of data and research processes without retribution.

-- Reinforce to all Department staff should that they may bring any concerns to the attention of the Department Chair, Vice Chair for Research, CRU Medical Director or the Scientific Director, without fear of retaliation or retribution.
+- Reinforce to all Department staff should that they may bring any concerns to the attention of the Department Chair, Director of Clinical and Translational Research, CRU Medical Director or the Scientific Director, without fear of retaliation or retribution.
 Staff should also be aware of the Duke Integrity Line to report concerns anonymously.

 - Understand the clinical trial protocol.